-- Solution 3 is preferable for deployments in the near future, since this solution does not involve major modifications to the Vehicle System.
-Furthermore, it minimizes the customization effort for the Access Network.
-Dedicated DNS Servers (MSP DNS Servers) that are authoritative for the corresponding DNS zone(s) are recommended to be deployed for MSP Server Selection, to enable seamless integration with existing deployed systems, due to their wide adoption on the internet, in Access Networks and on existing clients. - Solution 4 or the combination of Solution 4 and Solution 3 allows the Vehicle System to select MSP Servers without the Vehicle System having to share information related to the vehicle.
-This combination allows the MSP Server Selection service to give possible options to the vehicle and the final decision to be made by the vehicle.
-This option is also transparent to the Access Network.
-A specific selection module must be implemented within each Vehicle System. - Solution 1 allows a deployment that is transparent to the Vehicle System and MSP Servers.

-• In conclusion, Solution 3 is recommended as a baseline solution, preferably reusing existing DNS functionality and infrastructure, while both Solutions 1 and 4 are feasible to offer enhanced functionality for the MSP Server selection process.
+- Solution 3 is preferable for deployments in the near future, since this solution does not involve major modifications to the vehicle system.
+Furthermore, it minimizes the customization effort for the access network.
+Dedicated DNS servers (MSP DNS servers) that are authoritative for the corresponding DNS zone(s) are recommended to be deployed for mobility service instance selection, to enable seamless integration with existing deployed systems, due to their wide adoption on the internet, in access networks and on existing clients. - Solution 4 allows the vehicle system to select mobility services without the vehicle system having to share information related to the vehicle.
+This solution also allows the mobility service instance selection function to give possible options to the vehicle and the final decision to be made by the vehicle.
+This option is also transparent to the access network.
+A specific selection module must be implemented within each vehicle system. - Solution 1 allows a deployment that is transparent to the vehicle system and mobility services. - In conclusion, Solution 3 is recommended as a baseline solution, preferably reusing existing DNS functionality and infrastructure, while both Solutions 1 and 4 are feasible to offer enhanced functionality for the mobility service instance selection process, which may be considered when such requirements are called for by a mobility service.